-Acupuncture is part of Traditional Chinese Medicine and has been used by the Chinese for many years to treat a great variety of problems.
-In recent years acupuncture has become more popular in the West and is used in our Physiotherapy clinic as a form of pain relief.
-It can be very effective on both acute and chronic conditions due to its effect of stimulating endogenous opoids (the natural pain killers) and other neurotransmitters such as seratonin (the “happy hormone”) produced within the body.
+Acupuncture is part of Traditional Chinese Medicine and has been used by the Chinese for many years to treat a wide range of problems.
+In recent years, acupuncture has become more popular in the West and is used in our physiotherapy clinic as a form of pain relief.
+It can be very effective on both acute and chronic conditions as it stimulates endogenous opioids (the natural pain killers) and other neurotransmitters such as serotonin (the ‘happy hormone’) produced within the body.

-Many people report a reduction in pain, improved sleeping pattern and a general well being boost with acupuncture.
-Research is now showing very positive results for treatment of specific areas with acupuncture.
+Many people report a reduction in pain, improved sleeping pattern and a general wellbeing boost with acupuncture.
+Research is also now showing very positive results for treatment of specific areas with acupuncture.

-Acupuncture is a useful addition to Physiotherapy, particularly with the treatment of inflammatory joint conditions.
-Reducing a patient’s pain can enable them to achieve more in the rest of their Physiotherapy programme, such as an increased range of movement and exercise tolerance.
+Acupuncture is a useful addition to physiotherapy, particularly with the treatment of inflammatory joint conditions.
+Reducing a client’s pain can enable them to achieve more in the rest of their physiotherapy programme, such as an increased range of movement and exercise tolerance.